aclarke211/dev-guides/Databases/MongoDB/MongoDB [Dev Guide].md

-# MongoDB [Dev Guide]
+# MongoDB <span style="font-size: 1.25rem; color: grey">[Dev Guide]</span>

 ## General

 ### Cursor
-Essentially, the current result being returned, when many results are being returned from a query.
+Essentially, the current result being returned, when many results are being returned from a query.\
 A pointer to the current location in a result set.
 Is returned by the find() command.

-When many results are returned, they are retuned in batches.
+When many results are returned, they are retuned in batches.\
 Around 20 reults are returned per batch in MongoDB Compass.

 The cursor is the current result being returned in a batch.